Correspondences, Ultraproducts and Model Theory: The elementary class of correspondences

 \item Axioms saying that elements of $S_K$ are $K$-bounded: for each $a\in M$, we have the axiom and similar axioms for elements of $N$. \end{itemize}

 There is one last axiom scheme which expresses that the elements of $S_K$ are precisely the $K$-bounded elements.
 Informally, this amounts to saying that if $K<L$ and $y\in S_L$ is $K$-bounded, then there is $x\in S_K$ such that $i_{KL}(x)=y$.
 In order to write this precisely, we first let $X_{KL}$ denote the $T_{\corr}$-functor that collects the set of $K$-bounded vectors in $S_L$.
-By Lemma \ref{KDTultra}, $X_{KL}$ is a $T_{\corr}$-definable set, whence we may thus express our last axiom scheme as follows:
+By Lemma \ref{KDTultra}, $X_{KL}$ is a $T_{\corr}$-definable set (being preserved under ultraproducts may be taken as a definition of definable set), whence we may thus express our last axiom scheme as follows:

 \begin{itemize} \item For each $K<L$, we have the axiom

 \end{itemize}